 I was almost finished with my first year back in school when the Stake President called me into his office.
 There sat all three members of the Stake Presidency.
 I was read the riot act for being a neglectful father.
 I was told that my efforts to go back to school was completely irresponsible.
 To quote my Stake President, ‘No self-respecting WOMAN would try to improve herself when she still had mouths to feed at home.’
 My responsibility was to my children, not to my education.
 If my job couldn’t pay the rent then go get a second or third job.
 I was told pointedly that I was not to return to school until all my children had graduated from high school.

 I was stunned.
-I had seen many a woman receive help from the ward or stake so she could finish her degree and better support her children.
+I had seen many a woman receive help from the ward or stake so they could finish their degree and better support their children.
 Now I was being told I was less of a man than any woman is for trying to do what any self-respecting woman wouldn’t think of doing.
 The whole Presidency took turns telling me how I was failing as a parent then they told me that the Church was withdrawing all support and help from me from that hour onward.
 I would not get another penny.
 I told them that if they could just help me for the next two months I would have all my financing in order for the next semester and I wouldn’t need any more help.
 I would even drop out of school and take out loans to go to barber school if they preferred, but I needed help just two months more.
 I was told to go get a job.

 I was a full tithe payer, temple worthy, and active in the Church.
 All my life I had been taught that when you were in need the Church would help you.
 And at that time the Church taught that it was better to go to the Church before going to the government for help.
 My family was all tapped out, so I had exhausted all my resources.
 If I followed the counsel of my priesthood leaders I would have to move away from this small town to find work in a larger metropolitan area, because there was precious little work in the little country town.